 Debating in the Logic Stage

-Using a few clever debating tips and techniques, a child who does the logic stage of classical education will be able to argue with convincing intelligence, having great substance behind their words.
+Using a few clever debating tips and techniques, a child who does the logic stage of classical education can argue with convincing intelligence, having great substance behind their words.

 Latin in the Second Phase of the Trivium

-Learning Latin in the logic stage also means students are able to learn other subjects more easily as they don’t have to struggle so much with learning new words because Latin gives them plenty of help with this.
-Children can continue or discontinue Latin in the rhetoric stage, depending on the student’s interest and aptitude for the subject.
+Learning Latin in the logic stage also means students can learn other subjects more easily as they don’t have to struggle so much with learning new words because Latin gives them plenty of help.

 How to Get a Classical Education Curriculum for a Homeschool